JGodin-C2C/falcosidekick/README.md

 loki:
   # hostport: "" # http://{domain or ip}:{port}, if not empty, Loki output is enabled
   # minimumpriority: "" # minimum priority of event for using this output, order is emergency|alert|critical|error|warning|notice|informational|debug or "" (default)
+  # mutualtls: false # if true, checkcert flag will be ignored (server cert will always be checked)
   # checkcert: true # check if ssl certificate of the output is valid (default: true)
   # tenant: "" # Add the tenant header if needed.
 Enabled if not empty
+  # endpoint: "/api/prom/push" # The endpoint URL path, default is "/api/prom/push" more info : https://grafana.com/docs/loki/latest/api/#post-apiprompush

 stan:
   # hostport: "" # nats://{domain or ip}:{port}, if not empty, STAN output is enabled